jiaxing98/authentication/README.md

-# authentication
+# authentication_demo

-A new Flutter project.
+A new Flutter project with Biometric Authentication Login.

 ## Getting Started

+Create a env.json with the following variables:
+1. AES_KEY - 16, 24, or 32 length
+2. ENCODED_IV - Exactly 16 length

 This project is a starting point for a Flutter application.